Cray-HPE/docs-csm/operations/observability/Observability.md

 ### Grok-exporter deployment, service and service-monitor

-We created the deployment for grok-exporter and set the node affinity to ncn-m001 for NCN deployment of grok-exporter.
-The service for grok-exporter is createdfor access at port `9144`.
-Service-monitor is created for prometheus to access the metrics that are created by grok-exporter.
+The deployment for the grok-exporter was created and set the node affinity to `ncn-m001` for NCN deployment of grok-exporter.
+The service for the grok-exporter is created for access at port `9144`.
+Service-monitor is created for Prometheus to access the metrics that are created by the grok-exporter.

 ### Configuration file for the grok-exporter